cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 # X.509 Certificate Profile, ASN.1 {#appB}

-NOTE: The ASN.1 below is not up to date with the rest of the specification

-TODO - This ASN.1 profile should probably be in a document that updates RFC 7925.
+EDITOR'S NOTE: The ASN.1 below is not up to date with the rest of the specification.
+The below ASN.1 for RFC 7925 profile should be in draft-ietf-uta-tls13-iot-profile instead.If CBOR Certificates support a large subset of RFC 5280, we should probably not duplicate all the ASN.1 in that document.
+Should be discussed what kind and how much (if any) ASN.1 this document needs.
+If possible, one option would be to have ASN.1 for the restrictions compared to RFC 5280.

 ~~~~~~~~~~~ ASN.1
 IOTCertificate DEFINITIONS EXPLICIT TAGS ::= BEGIN